-3M Center is an approximately 411-acre, ell-shaped corporate campus historic district located just north of I-94 in Maplewood.
+3M Center is an approximately 411-acre, ell-shaped corporate campus historic district located north of I-94 in Maplewood.
 The historic district is roughly bounded by Hudson Road on the south, McKnight Road on the west, Conway and Minnehaha Avenues on the north, and Carlton Street and Century Avenue on the east (Figures 10 and 11).
-The complex is composed of 43 resources (30 buildings, 12 structures, and 1 site) set within a designed landscape that includes a circulation network, landscaping, and numerous small-scale noncontributing elements and site furnishings.
+The complex is composed of 43 resources (30 buildings, 12 structures, and 1 site) set within a landscape that includes a circulation network, landscaping, and numerous small-scale non-contributing elements and site furnishings.
 The character-defining features of the historic district are the elements that reflect its design and role as a Mid-Century corporate campus.
 These features include the buildings, mostly comprised of mid- to late 20th Century freestanding low to mid-rise research, office, light industrial and support buildings and structures with flat roofs.
 Most buildings are faced with brick and stone, with a few concrete buildings and a few faced with metal and glass curtainwalls.
-3M Center's characteristic landscape is based on the large open areas of rolling green space and restrained landscaping.
+Also significant is 3M Center's siting adjacent to Interstate 94 (previously Highway 12), which provided both easy access and views of the campus for commuters.
+3M Center's landscape includes large open areas of rolling green space and restrained landscaping.
 Another defining feature is the transportation network within the campus, including its arrangement around Innovation Boulevard and Conway Avenue.
-These both run east and west between McKnight Road on the west and Century Avenue on the east, and are the main thoroughfares through the campus.
+These both run east and west between McKnight Road on the west and Century Avenue on the east and are the main thoroughfares through the campus.
 There are multiple parking facilities throughout the campus.
-Also significant is 3M Center's siting adjacent to Interstate 94 (previously Highway 12), which provided both easy access and views of the campus for commuters.